carrieprice78/website/content/guides/libguides/_index.md

 ### Editorial Guidelines

-Here is where you can standardize terminology, grammar, and puncutation, fonts, and other materials such as PowerPoints and presentations for the whole library.
+Here is where you can standardize terminology, grammar, and punctuation, fonts, and other materials such as PowerPoints and presentations for the whole library.
 I used tables inside a tabbed box for this purpose.

 You can also specify how users should create friendly URLs or slugs for their guide pages.
 See [Compound Domain names](https://www.nngroup.com/articles/compound-domain-names/) from the Nielsen Norman Group.